publitas/docs/source/rest-v1.md

 }
 ```

-The url for a product is (appended to the base path)
+The URL for a product is (appended to the base path)

 `/groups/<group_slug>/publications/<publication_slug>/products/<product_id>.json`